NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 ---
 ```

 You can change the author list if you want to.
-Here, we have added some r code that will print the date to the front page, so that we know what day the report was generated.
+Here, we have added some R code that will print the date to the front page, so that we know what day the report was generated.
 Also note that the output format is now set to `pdf_document`.

 * Add the following parameters: